 Here are answers to frequently asked questions about road trips and travels in Scotland:

-That’s a tough question.
-You could travel for a month and still not see all we have to offer in Scotland.
-However, practically speaking, you need a minimum of 7 days for a Scotland road trip.
+You could travel for months and still not see all we have to offer in Scotland.ย However, practically speaking, plan a minimum of 7-10 days for a Scotland road trip.

-Ideally, 10 days is better to see some of the city sights, the highlands and at least one of our magical islands!
-If you can stretch to 14 days, you will be able to slow down your pace a little, maybe free up a day to play a round of golf or go whisky tasting.
+If you can stretch to 14 days, you will be able to slow down your pace a little, maybe free up a day to play a round of golf, spend a night on an island, or go whisky tasting.

-To be honest, the main challenges when driving in the Scottish Highlands are narrow roads (few highways), limited signage, and spotty cellular coverage.
+In our experience as Scots, the main challenges when driving in the Scottish Highlands are narrow roads (few highways), limited signage, and spotty cellular (google maps) coverage.

 Perhaps more important is starting your day with your petrol tank full.
 This way, when in rural areas, you are not wasting time looking around for where to refill.